Cathedral of Light: Continued use

 Though they had originally been planned as a temporary measure until the stadium was completed, they continued to be used afterwards for the party rallies.
 A similar effect was created for the closing ceremony of the 1936 Olympic Games in Berlin by Eberhard von der Trappen with Speer's collaboration.
 Variants of the effect had the searchlights converge to a point above the spectators.

 Equipment and impact

-The Flak Searchlights used were developed in the late 1930s and used 150-centimeter-diameter parabolic glass reflectors with an output of 990 million candelas.
+The Flak Searchlights used were developed in the late 1930s and used 150-centimeter (5-foot) -diameter parabolic glass reflectors with an output of 990 million candelas (1 billion candlepower).
 The system was powered by a 24-kilowatt generator, based around a 51-horsepower (38 kW) 8-cylinder engine, giving a current of 200 amperes at 110 volts.
-The searchlight was attached to the generator by a cable 200 meters long.
-The system had a detection range of about 8 kilometers for targets at an altitude of between 4000 and 5000 meters.
+The searchlight was attached to the generator by a cable 200 m long.
+The system had a detection range of about 8 km for targets at an altitude of 4000–5000 m.

 Speer described the effect: "The feeling was of a vast room, with the beams serving as mighty pillars of infinitely high outer walls".
 The British Ambassador to Germany, Sir Neville Henderson, described it as "both solemn and beautiful... like being in a cathedral of ice".

 It is still considered amongst Speer's most important works: